sap-tutorials/Tutorials/tutorials/cp-aibus-dar-service-instance-booster/cp-aibus-dar-service-instance-booster.md

 [ACCORDION-BEGIN [Step 3: ](Download Postman environment and collection templates)]

 Back to the **Success** pop-up box, download Postman environment and collection templates.
-Make a local copy of the files.
+Make a local copy of the files if you are following the tutorial mission [Use Machine Learning to Classify Data Records](mission.cp-aibus-data-attribute).

 !![Service Key](booster-success-postman.png)